and0125/portfolio-projects/oauth-better-auth/README.md

 ## MongoDB Client Info

 Switched an older to project to use with this project in mongodb. updated the connection variables to work with the older cluster.

+## Connecting MongoDB to Better Auth

+Note that the MongoDB adapter for better auth is not expecting a detailed sort of custom client class; its expecting a raw database object.
+So we no longer have wrapper functions, we have direct function exports for common operations.
+This should work with the authentication properly.